7 Animals Who Ran for Political Office

 One Alaskan cat managed to claw all the way to the top of his town’s politics.
 For 16 years, Stubbs, an orange manx, has served as honorary mayor of Talkeetna, Alaska.
 According to locals, the town’s 900 residents elected Stubbs as a write-in candidate after rejecting the human contenders.
 Talkeetna residents say Stubbs is the best mayor in the town’s history and praise his laissez-faire business practices.

 The residents of Rabbit Hash, Kentucky don’t mind if their politicians are dogs.
 In fact, their current mayor, Lucy Lou, is the town’s third canine politician.
 The red and white border collie won against several dogs, a cats, an opossum, and a human in 2008.
 Her duties are simple: supporting fundraising events and greeting visitors.
-In addition, in 2011, Lucy Lou helped accept a $1,000 “stimulus check” from Reader’s Digest “We Hear You America” campaign.
+In addition, in 2011, Lucy Lou helped accept a $1,000 “stimulus check” from Reader’s Digest’s “We Hear You America” campaign.
 Check out these incredible “superpowers” that dogs have.